codefresh-io/docs.codefresh.io/_docs/deployments/gitops/manage-application.md

 {:/}

 ## Rollback GitOps applications
 Rollback to a previously deployed version of active GitOps applications.
-You may want to rollback a newly deployed version due to errors, or applications that are out-of-sync.
+You may want to rollback a newly deployed version due to errors in your code or misconfigurations, etc.

 ### Prerequisites for rollback